sez11a/liferay-docs/discover/portal/articles/120-search/07-multilanguage-search.markdown

     The file is returned because even though the text in the file is Portuguese, the locale appended to its _content_ field is for English.

-5. Now change the Site's default language to _Portuguese (Brazil),.
+5. Now change the Site's default language to _Portuguese (Brazil)_.
     Use Site Settings &rarr; Languages to accomplish this.

 6. Now search for _time_ in the site, and the document is not returned in the